ahung888/push-existed-project-to-github-repo/README.md

 This repository demostrates how to push an existed local repository to GitHub

+# Push an existed local repo to GitHub

 ## step 1

 Create a GitHub repo on GitHub website